liborty/rstats/README.md

 * probability density function (pdf)
 * autocorrelation, entropy
 * linear transformation to [0,1],
-* cholesky matrix decomposition: M = LL' (where ' denotes a transpose).
 * other measures and vector algebra operators

 Note that fast implementation of 1d medians is as of version 1.1.0 in crate `medians`.